 Hickman grew up in Charlotte and went to Weddington High School.
 She is married to her husband, Ret, and expecting her first child soon!
 She also has a dog.
 Hickman holds a Bachelor’s degree in Science of Athletic Training after attending Western Carolina University.
 Meanwhile, Waters is from Washington, North Carolina, which is about five hours from Charlotte.
 She is engaged and soon to be married!
 Waters is an animal lover as she has two cats and two dogs.
 She earned her Master’s degree in Athletic Training from UNC Charlotte.

 When asked what led her to be an athletic trainer, Hickman said “I ran in college and experienced injuries, which sparked an interest in athletic training for me.
 I was originally a biology major, but I found a passion in working with athletes.”
-Hickman has been working at Carme for a total of six years, creating a community here.
+Hickman has been working at Carmel for a total of six years, creating a community here.
 During her time here, Hickman has worked with Waters, who is newer to Carmel as she started working here two years ago.
 Both Hickman and Waters appreciate the interactive opportunities they get to have with athletes as they love to watch their students grow and heal from injuries.
 Waters states, “I love building connections with the athletes and staff,” while Hickman adds “I enjoy seeing athletes being able to progress back to their sport and being a part of their recovery process.”

 The trainers arrive at school every day at 11 and, during the fall season, stay until 6:30.
 They spend their time providing rehab and evaluation services for those who need them.
 At the end of their days, they go to different sports practices.
 The trainers deal with all sorts of issues, but a common ailment they see is tendinitis, the inflammation of a tendon.
 This often occurs due to overworking, or overexertion of the body.
 Waters notes that ankle sprains and hip flexor injuries are also very common among athletes as they come from the overextending of ligaments.
 Luckily, both trainers are well prepared for situations like as they deal with them on the daily.